All Yemenis suffer reality of war, but burden of conflict heaviest on most vulnerable – new report

 - Interview opportunities are available with:

-- The report, ‘Even war discriminates’: Yemen’s minorities, exiled at home, will be available for free download on MRG’s website on 14 January 2016
+- The report, ‘Even war discriminates’: Yemen’s minorities, exiled at home, is available online.

-For further information or to arrange interviews contact:
+For further information or to arrange interviews, please contact us.